conda/constructor/README.md

 argument.
 This directory needs to contain a file `construct.yaml`, which specifies the name of the installer, the conda channels to pull packages from, the conda packages included in the installer etc. .
+The complete list of keys in this file can be found <a href="./CONSTRUCT.md">here</a>.
 Also, the directory may contain some additional optional files (such as a license file, and image files for the Windows installer).